 Lou and Hank’s discussion towards the end gets at the heart of what’s happening all around them: after a period of peace and quiet, some force comes in and begins to unravel the calmness, throwing things into hysteria.
 Again, we aren’t there yet, and given Lou’s description of this case to Malvo in Season One, we’ve got a long way to go.

-But in essence, Lou and Hank’s talk shows how unforeseen circumstances, even if minor, can turn everything upside down because of the evil in people.
-The smoking soldier on the boat didn’t expect the one in a million chance of being shot and Hank didn’t expect that this homicide would come after this long period of peace.
-In the grand scheme of things, three people being killed in a small town waffle diner isn’t the end of the world, but in a quiet population like this, it’s enough to shatter what little quiet there is.
+But Lou and Hank’s talk shows how unforeseen circumstances can turn everything upside down because of the evil in people.
+The soldier on the boat didn’t expect the shot and Hank didn’t expect that this homicide would come after this long period of peace.
+In the grand scheme of things, three people being killed in a small town waffle diner isn’t the end of the world, but in a town like this, it’s enough to shatter what little quiet there is.

 And despite a triple homicide and the world apparently going down the crapper around them, there’s still time for civil conversation.
 Mike Milligan has a keen, if not cynical, outlook on the world.
 In between so much madness, the possibility of liquidation, and questions of shoe sizes, and despite being questioned by an officer due to suspicion, Milligan maintains this calm demeanor about him.